Photo by Mungkhoodstudio's Images from Canva.com

-These days, you can expect lenders to require many pages of qualifying documents, either virtually or by hard copies, but most likely both.
-Preparing the paperwork months in advance helps you present the correct financial paperwork to the lender, saving everyone time.
+When buying a home, lenders require many pages of qualifying documents, either virtually or in hard copy, and most likely both.
+Preparing the paperwork months in advance helps buyers present the correct financial paperwork to the lender, saving everyone time.

-Most often, lenders request the following documents and information to process your application.
-Although much of this documentation is readily available for applicants, some pieces might take a longer period of time to research and correct, for example, an erroneous credit report.
+Lenders often request the following documents and information to process a home loan application.
+Although much of this documentation is readily available to applicants, some items may take longer to research and correct, such as an erroneous credit report.

 - Past-due accounts